ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

  1) RGB-Depth Images
  2) Point clouds

-We can collect either from a depth camera.
+We can collect these from a depth camera.
 The choice of input depends upon the size and quality of depth.
-If the scanned point clouds are not able to capture depth well, we suggest scanning RGB-Depth images separately rather than directly scanning point clouds.
-[Intel RealSense D435i](https://www.intelrealsense.com/) allows both scanning RGB-D images and point clouds.
+If the scanned point clouds are not able to capture depth well enough, we suggest opting to scan RGB-Depth images separately rather than directly scanning point clouds.
+More on the collection is provided within [Extraction-Setup](###Exraction-setup) section.
 The main algorithm accepts point clouds in either .pcd or .ply format and it can accept any number of point clouds from 2 to 5000.
 The numbers of point clouds (scans) is something that depends on requirement of the final registered point cloud resolution.

 ### Hardware

 In our experiments while creating the pipeline, we used [Intel RealSense D435i](https://www.intelrealsense.com/) which is a depth sensing camera from Intel.
 The Intel RealSense™ D4xx depth cameras can stream live depth (i.e. ranging data) and color data at up to 90 frames per second, and all the processing to generate the depth data is done on-board by the embedded D4 application-specific integrated circuits (ASIC).
 All the Intel RealSense cameras can be connected to the machine using an USB-C type cable and could be operated using dedicated [RealSense SDK](https://www.intelrealsense.com/sdk-2/).
 The sdk is only available for windows 10.
-The sdk can be used to capture a point cloud or record a sequence of point cloud with a file with extension ".bag".
+The SDK provides resources to collect a sequence of RGB-Depth images as well as point clouds.

 ### Exraction-setup